MicrosoftDocs/azure-docs/articles/azure-sql/database/authentication-azure-ad-only-authentication-policy-how-to.md

    :::image type="content" source="media/authentication-azure-ad-only-authentication-policy/policy-azure-ad-only-authentication.png" alt-text="Screenshot of Azure Policy for Azure AD-only authentication":::

 1. Select the policy name for your service.
-In this example, we will use Azure SQL Database.
+In this example, we'll use Azure SQL Database.
 Select **Azure SQL Database should have Azure Active Directory Only Authentication enabled**.
 1. Select **Assign** in the new menu.

    > [!NOTE]